stmcginnis/stmcginnis.github.io/_posts/2018-01-06-openstack-bod.md

 But the good news is, there are really a lot of
 [great candidates](https://www.openstack.org/election/2018-individual-director-election/CandidateList)
 running in this election.
-There are a lot of smart and dedicated people running this time around, including a few of my coworkers, so I think no matter where thing end up, we will have a good group of people representing individual members.
+There are a lot of smart and dedicated people running this time around, including a few of my coworkers, so I think no matter where things end up, we will have a good group of people representing individual members.

 So if you receive a ballot in the next couple of days, please take a few moments to read